gagan-gv/R-Notes-For-DS-ML/DataTypes.md

 - Most Important Data Type in R
 - It's a special type of list where every element of the list has same length otherwise called as rectangular list
 - Used for tabular data
-- Some helper functions as follows:
+- Some helper functions are as follows:
   - head() gives first 5 rows
   - tail() gives last 5 rows
   - dim() gives dimension